-SBRT is a form of EBRT where the radiation dose is increased and the number of treatments shortened.
-The time saving is favorable for the patient and current information indicates it is as effective as longer EBRT regimes and has no additional side effects.
-Radiation Therapy (IGRT), to be put immediately after EBRT section.
-Under this heading:
+SBRT is a form of EBRT where the radiation dose is increased compared to EBRT and the number of treatments is shortened.
+The resulting saving of time is favorable for the patient, and current information indicates that for many patients SBRT is as effective as longer EBRT regimes with little to no additional side effects.
+These stereotactic treatments can be delivered equivalently using a variety of machines and techniques such as EBRT, Cyberknife, Proton therapy, combined MRI or PET linear accelerators, etc.